Understanding the Suicide Clause in Life Insurance

 - Failing to disclose mental health conditions or previous treatment

-For diabetics and others with pre-existing conditions, full disclosure during the application process is essential.
+For people with pre-existing conditions, full disclosure during the application process is essential.
 The temptation to hide conditions to get lower rates can backfire catastrophically if discovered during contestability.
+This is one of the most common life insurance policy exclusions used to support claim denials.

 After the Contestability Period Ends

 Once two years pass, the policy becomes "incontestable."
-The insurer loses the right to investigate application misstatements except in extremely rare cases of outright fraud, such as:
+The insurer loses the right to investigate application misstatements except in extremely rare cases of outright fraud, such as someone else taking the medical exam in your place, complete identity falsification, or organized fraud schemes.

 For the vast majority of policyholders, incontestability provides strong protection.
 After two years, your beneficiaries can feel confident that disclosed or undisclosed health issues won't affect claim payment.